druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - Exploratory data analysis: understand your data.
 - Feature engineering and feature selection: clean, transform and engineer the best possible features
-- Modeling: model selection and hyperparameter tuning to identify the best model architecture, ensembling to combine multiple models
+- Modeling: model selection and hyperparameter tuning to identify the best model architecture, and ensembling to combine multiple models
 - Evaluation: Describe the out-of-sample error and its expected distribution.

-To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model isn't sufficiently sensitive to the signal in the data and *variance*, meaning the model is too sensitive to the signal specific to the training data in ways that don't generalize out-of-sample.
+To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model isn't sufficiently sensitive to the signal in the data, and *variance*, meaning the model is too sensitive to the signal specific to the training data in ways that don't generalize out-of-sample.
 Modeling is 90% data prep, the other half is all finding the [optimal bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).

 Hyperparameters help you tune the bias-variance tradeoff.
-For a simple logistic regression predicting survival on the Titanic, the regularization parameter lets you control overfitting by penalizing sensitivity to any individual feature.
-For a massive neural network doing machine translation, the number and types of layers, units, activation, in addition to regularization, are hyperparameters.
+For a simple logistic regression predicting survival on the Titanic, a regularization parameter lets you control overfitting by penalizing sensitivity to any individual feature.
+For a massive neural network doing machine translation, the number and types of layers, units, activation function, in addition to regularization, are hyperparameters.
+We select the best hyperparameters using *[k-fold cross-validation](https://machinelearningmastery.com/k-fold-cross-validation/)*; this is what we call hyperparameter tuning.

-In this post, we use XGBoost and LightGBM. *Gradient boosting* is a tree-based method.
+The regression algorithms we use in this post are XGBoost and LightGBM, which are *gradient boosting*.
+Gradient boosting is an ensembling method that usually involves decision trees.
 A decision tree constructs rules like, if the passenger is in first class and female, they probably survived the sinking of the Titanic.
 Trees are powerful, but a single deep decision tree with all your features will tend to overfit the training data.
 A *random forest* algorithm builds many decision trees based on random subsets of observations and features which then vote (*bagging*).
-The outcome of the vote is less overfitted than training on all the data rows and all the feature columns, and performs better out-of-sample.
+The outcome of a vote by *weak learners* is less overfitted than training on all the data rows and all the feature columns, and performs better out-of-sample.
 Random forest hyperparameters include the number of trees, tree depth, and how many features and observations each tree should use.

-Instead of aggregating many independent learners working in parallel, like bagging, *Boosting* uses many learners in series:
+Instead of aggregating many independent learners working in parallel, *i.e.* bagging, *boosting* uses many learners in series:

-- Start with a simple estimate like the median or base rate
+- Start with a simple estimate like the median or base rate.
 - Fit a tree to the *error* in this prediction.
 - If you can *predict* the error, you can *adjust* for it and improve the prediction.
 Adjust the prediction not all the way to the tree prediction, but part of the way based on a *learning rate* (a hyperparameter).
 - Fit another tree to the error in the updated prediction and adjust the prediction further based on the learning rate.